chiffa/BioFlow/dev_log.rst

  - TODO: [USABILITY]: fold the current verbose state into a `-v/--vebose` argument

+ - DONE: perform the explicit background pass for BioKnowledge as for the Interactome

  - DONE: rename the 'meta_objects' to 'Reactome_base_object' in reactome_inserter.py